 In addition, this discharge does not stop creditors from collecting from anyone else who is also liable on the debt, such as an insurance company or a person who cosigned or guaranteed a loan.

-This information is only a general summary of a chapter 12 hardship discharge; some exceptions exist.
+This information is only a general summary of an individual chapter 11 discharge; some exceptions exist.
 Because the law is complicated, you should consult an attorney to determine the exact effect of the discharge in this case.